suraj2596/RVO_rospy/README.md

 ## Index:
 1. Repo Contents
 2. About RVO
-3. Implementation results
+3. Using this library on your system
-4. How to use
+4. Implementation Results

 ---